-So we know we must work in diverse teams to disrupt our homogenous thinking but what if the people in those teams have brilliant ideas but don’t feel able to put them forward for fear of being rejected or they disagree but don’t feel comfortable objecting?
+So now we know we must work in diverse teams to disrupt our homogenous thinking.
+But what if the people in those teams have brilliant ideas but don’t feel able to put them forward?
+Perhaps for fear of being rejected?
+Or do they disagree but don’t feel comfortable objecting?

-Unfortunately many people feel this way about their workplace, and particularly women.
-Sadly the global pandemic has worsened the problem and results from a recent Catalyst survey found that nearly half of female business leaders face difficulties speaking up in virtual meetings and 1 in 5 reported feeling overlooked or ignored during video meetings.
+Sadly the global pandemic has worsened the problem and results from a recent Catalyst survey found that nearly half of female business leaders face difficulties speaking up in virtual meetings.
+1 in 5 reported feeling overlooked or ignored during video meetings.

 The theme of International Women’s Day 2022 is #breakthebias and we can help do that by creating psychologically safe environments at work.
 In terms of our Resilient Leaders Elements framework, this will involve greater awareness of self and others as well as a deep focus on leadership presence.